 Last updated: 12 January 2021

-It can be challenging when you have a loved one that suffers from OCD.
-Especially, when the OCD interferes with their everyday life.
+It can be challenging when you have a loved one that has been diagnosed with a conduct disorder.
+It is a disorder that affects the child’s behaviour, as well as others in the child’s life.
 Fortunately, there are some things that you can do to help.
 These are discussed below.

-It is a good idea to read as much information on OCD as you can.
-Understanding OCD and how it works will help to recognize the ways that your loved one is affected, and the ways that you can help.
+It is a good idea to read as much information about conduct disorders as you can.
+Understanding this disorder and what it means, can help you to recognize the ways that your loved one is affected and the ways that you can help.

 Help them to find the right support